-Through these three partnerships, the Company is an independent asset management company dedicated to achieving superior returns for our clients over the long term.
+Through these three partnerships and Sprott US Holdings Inc., we are an independent asset management company dedicated to achieving superior returns for our clients over the long term.
 Our business model is based foremost on delivering excellence in investment management to our clients.

-SAM LP is registered with the Ontario Securities Commission as a portfolio manager in Ontario, British Columbia, Alberta, Saskatchewan, Manitoba, New Brunswick, Nova Scotia, and Newfoundland and Labrador and exempt market dealer in Ontario.
+SAM LP is registered as a portfolio manager in Ontario, British Columbia, Alberta, Saskatchewan, Manitoba, New Brunswick, Nova Scotia, and Newfoundland and Labrador and as an exempt market dealer in Ontario.
 Subsequent to the corporate reorganization, the majority of the Company's revenues are earned through SAM LP in the form of management fees and performance fees earned through the management of the funds and managed accounts

 SPW LP is a member of IIROC and the Canadian Investor Protection Fund ("CIPF").
-SPW LP is registered as an investment dealer for equities and managed accounts, in Ontario, British Columbia, Alberta, Saskatchewan, Manitoba, New Brunswick, Nova Scotia, and Newfoundland and Labrador.
+SPW LP is registered as an investment dealer in Ontario, British Columbia, Alberta, Saskatchewan, Manitoba, New Brunswick, Nova Scotia, and Newfoundland and Labrador.
 With our history of offering investment management services to high net worth individual and institutions which extends back nearly 30 years, SPW LP provides us with a competitive advantage by providing a unique distribution channel for our fund products; as well, it serves as a platform to brand and grow our wealth management business.